craigargh/devops-notes/README.md

 kubectl delete -f guitar-api-service.yaml
 ```

+Pods are not immediately killed when deleted, instead they are given a grace period of around 30 seconds.
+This is so that they can finish responding to any existing requests.
+They are given the `Terminating` status during this period and do not receive any new requests.

 There are a number of Kubernetes commands used for debugging.
 You can use these commands to view logs, access and run commands in a container, and copy files to a container.

 To view logs on a pod: